-At Leverty & Associates, we know insurance law, and we know the tricks and schemes some insurance companies pull on homeowners.
+At Leverty & Associates, we know insurance law and the tricks and schemes some insurance companies pull on homeowners.
 We fight hard against unscrupulous and unreasonable insurance companies and get results for our clients.
 You don’t have to put up with stalled or denied claims.
-With our Las Vegas home insurance claim denial lawyer representing you, we can hold an insurance company accountable for its failure to honor its duties.
+With our home insurance claim attorney representing you, we can hold an insurance company accountable for failing to honor its duties.

-At Leverty & Associates Law, our clients have the benefit of working with a firm that has:
+At Leverty & Associates, our clients have the benefit of working with a firm that has:

 - Over $150 million of recovered compensation for clients

 - Attorneys with over 100 years of combined experience